vincentkoc/prjury/README.md

 - If you want to use non-OpenAI providers, set `openai-base-url` and ensure the provider follows the OpenAI-compatible chat completions API.
 - All upstream calls (Codex/OpenAI, Gemini, Greptile, Cursor) use the caller’s secrets/credits; prjury does not proxy or host anything.
 - The unified output includes tool labels per finding and a Disagreements section when tools diverge on severity at the same location.
+- Gemini defaults to `gemini-2.5-flash` in the snippets above—override `gemini_model` if you need something else.
+- Adapters hand off results via artifacts so they can run in parallel jobs; caches (`actions/cache@v4`) keep their CLIs warm between runs.

 Development status
 ------------------